me-io/appium-selenium-starter/CONTRIBUTING.md

 ## Follow the existing coding standards

-When contributing to open source project it is polite to follow the original authors coding standars.
+When contributing to open source project it is polite to follow the original authors coding standards.
 They might be different than yours.
 It is not a holy war.
 This project uses **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)**